 While there’s no caption included for this photograph, the EXIF data shows that it was taken on December 6th, 2011.
 That would make Olivia five years-old in this photo, which appears to be entirely accurate.
-Again, those pushing the idea that Olivia performed with the fourth grade choir at the Super Bowl in February of 2013 would prefer you believe that this picture shows an eight year-old girl.
+But again, those pushing the fantastical Super Bowl theory would prefer you believe that this picture shows a seven or maybe eight year-old girl.
 They would also really love for you to believe that, a little over a year later, she became the girl on the left (for comparison, an actual picture of Olivia from 2012 is included on the right):

 Seriously.
 That’s the actual claim as it has been made in numerous spooky YouTube videos and blog entries.